 disclaimer

 • No outstanding payment.

-The expungement process involves filing a petition at the court where the case was prosecuted or filed initially.
+The expungement process involves filing a petition at the court where the case was initially prosecuted or filed.
 Requestors must provide information about the case for the expungement process.
 Parties that do not have this information at hand are advised to visit the court clerk to obtain details.
-These records will generally have one of these four remarks: retired, dismissed with costs, dismissed, or nollied, and there are steps to be taken before the record to expunge the case file officially.
+These records typically generally have one of the following four remarks: retired, dismissed with costs, dismissed, or nollied.
+There are steps to be taken before the record can be officially expunged from the case file.
 The steps are:

 • Complete a request form (forms are unique to each county).
-It is necessary to obtain the right request form based on which remark the defendant’s record carries.
+It is necessary to obtain the correct request form based on the remark the defendant’s record carries.

 • Highlight the charges or convictions that are eligible for expungement and file this information with the criminal court clerk accordingly.

-• After filing the information, to get a copy of the expungement order, requestors submit a stamped envelope containing the petitioner’s address for each charge or conviction getting expunged.
-The court clerk then forwards the documents to the applicant by submitting this envelope, signifying the expungement process is valid.
+• After filing the information, requestors must submit a stamped envelope containing the petitioner’s address for each charge or conviction being expunged.
+The court clerk then forwards the documents to the applicant by submitting this envelope, signifying that the expungement process is valid.

-• The requester will receive certified copies of the expungement order and charging documents.
+• The requester typically receives certified copies of the expungement order and charging documents.
 The clerk also forwards the files to the judge in charge, who sends the documents to the necessary agencies.
-These parastatals include the arresting agency, Tennessee Department of Correction, the detention center, Tennessee Bureau of Investigation, and others with records of these charges or convictions for complete expungement.
+These parastatals include the arresting agency, the Tennessee Department of Corrections, the detention center, the Tennessee Bureau of Investigation, and others with records of these charges or convictions for complete expungement.

-For individuals whose charges carry ‘dismissed with costs,’ this indicates that there are still outstanding court fees that have to be paid before expungement, although there may be a waiver in some cases.
-If the remark on the charge is ‘retired,’ this indicates the lawsuit is on hold for a long time.
-The offender will request to change the case to a dismissed case before initiating the expungement process.
+For individuals whose charges are marked as ‘dismissed with costs,’ this indicates that there are still outstanding court fees that must be paid before the case can be expunged, although a waiver may be available in some cases.
+If the remark on the charge is ‘retired,’ this indicates that the lawsuit has been on hold for a long time.
+The offender typically requests to change the case to a dismissed case before initiating the expungement process.

 Do Sealed Records Show Up In Tennessee Background Checks?

-No. In Tennessee, if background checks are requested or carried out through any government agencies, expunged records will not show up in the search as case records are updated regularly in line with the expungement orders received.
-However, if the background check uses a private company, the case document might show up if it is a company that does not update its records often.
+No. In Tennessee, if background checks are requested or conducted through any government agency, expunged records typically do not appear in the search, as case records are updated regularly in accordance with the expungement orders received.
+However, if the background check uses a private company, the case document may appear if the company does not update its records frequently.
 The individual might need to contact the agency to get it removed from the public domain.

 Who Can See Sealed Criminal Records in Tennessee?

-There is no sealing of criminal records in Tennessee because the state does not have such a process, and the court expunges case files only.
-If the requesting party is eligible based on some of the conditions set, all documents about such a crime or conviction are destroyed and deleted from databases.
+There is no formal process for sealing criminal records in Tennessee, as the state does not have a specific procedure for doing so.
+Instead, the court expunges case files, which can be done only after a specific period has passed.
+If the requesting party is eligible based on certain conditions, all documents related to such a crime or conviction are destroyed and deleted from databases.
 Therefore, erasing the records from existence.
-So, the chances of anyone ever seeing the criminal records are zero to none.
+So, the chances of anyone ever seeing the criminal records are essentially zero.

+disclaimer